Accents-Asia/accents-asia.github.io/_posts/2015-04-01-volume-7-issue-2.md

     - title: "The Preference of Learning With Various Authentic Materials on an E-Platform: A Survey on Advanced-Level Students"
       author: "Min Lun Yeh"
       url: "/issues/7-2/Lun_Yeh.pdf"
       abstract: "Numerous academic findings have shown that authenticity engages students in learning languages.
-Also, language learners have relied on authentic materials as evidenced in much research.
+Also learners have relied on authentic materials as evidenced in much research.
 The purpose of this paper is to determine the viability of applying authentic materials to an e-learning platform by collecting quantitative information from a questionnaire surveying 77 freshmen students at a technology university in Taiwan.
 These students were placed at an advanced level.
 They were exposed to various kinds of authentic materials in the one-year Freshmen English class.
 By the end of the school year, they were asked to fill out a Likert-scale questionnaire concerning their attitude toward the authenticity presented in the class.
 The findings are intended to illuminate the effectiveness of authentic materials in an e-learning platform."

     - title: "NNESTs on the Rise: Learning and Teaching of L2 Pragmatics"
       author: "Akiko Chiba"